cslarsen/csl.name/source/_drafts/jit2.md

     2*2 - 3*3

-we would need to jump back and forth — calculting products before subtracting.
+we need to jump back and forth, calculating products before subtracting.
 But in a _postfix_ system, we only need to scan forward.
 For example, the above expression can be translated to [Reverse Polish Notation (RPN)][rpn.wiki] using the [Shunting-yard algorithm][shunting-yard.wiki]: